moonight3547/StudentClubDatabaseSystem/README.md

-# CSC3170 Project: Information Management System for Student Clubs
+# Project: Information Management System for Student Clubs

+## (An Implementation of CSC3170 Database Course Final Project with Flask & PyMySQL)

+Time Cost: 4 days from scratch ~

 ## Overview